Last updated on .

 TÜRVAK Museum

 First is the TÜRVAK Cinema-Theatre Museum (TÜRVAK Sinema – Tiyatro Müzesi).
-This museum, founded by Turkish film director Türker İnanoğlu, explores the history of Turkish cinema and theatre.
-The museum is open daily except Mondays from 10am to 6pm.
-Admission is 10₺ (as of October 2023).
+This museum, founded by Turkish film director Türker İnanoğlu (1936-2024), explores the history of Turkish cinema and theatre.
+The museum is temporarily closed to the public (as of October 2024).

 TÜRVAK Museum on Yeni Çarşı Street in Istanbul, Turkey